 Note: You may click on a column heading to sort the results list by the corresponding column in either ascending or descending order.
 At the bottom of the search results table you may click the Back to Search Criteria link to return to the search page.

 AirInfo also includes the following information on the search results page:

 Date the report was run

-For more information about a particular facility, click Details under the Operation(s) column.
+For more information about a particular facility, select Details under the Operation(s) column.
 That will open another page with multiple tabs, Facility Information, Compliance and Enforcement, Emissions, and Location.
 When you are generating a Compliance and Enforcement Summary Report, it will automatically open the Compliance and Enforcement tab.
-Click for more information about the Compliance and Enforcement tab.

 Emissions Summary Search Results